teslacoil/Example_NovaTheme/README.md

 * `:PHONE`
 * `:SMS`

-Additionally Nova's app drawer icon can be themed with `:LAUNCHER_ACTION_APP_DRAWER`
+Additionally Nova's app drawer icon can be themed with `:LAUNCHER_ACTION_APP_DRAWER` and `:LAUNCHER_ACTION_APP_DRAWER_NIGHT`.
+The night version is used when in night mode and the user has Night mode > Drawer icon enabled in Nova Settings.

 A full example is: